lkilcher/dolfyn/doc-src/apidoc/dolfyn.time.rst

 Time Conversion
 ===============

-Time is handled primary through epoch time, or seconds since 1/1/1970.
-Conversion functions to timestamps, datetime, and MATLAB datenum are listed below.
+Time is handled primary through epoch time, or seconds since 1/1/1970, and includes conversion to Unix timestamps, datetime objects, and MATLAB datenum.

 .. autosummary::
 	:nosignatures: